PxRyzl/win2xcur-script/README.md

 6. Set and apply the cursors in system settings

 ### Manual Sort
+> [!NOTE]

-This involve manually putting the each cursors file into their corresponding directory but other than that it's basically have the same steps as automatic sort.
+>This involve manually putting the each cursors file into their corresponding directory but other than that it's basically have the same steps as automatic sort.

 <img width="1689" height="510" alt="20250918-191139" src="https://github.com/user-attachments/assets/1a25f37e-3175-4ff1-85cc-ffa2b4a782c8" />